Details of a Tummy Tuck Procedure

 - Full tummy tuck surgery clients can either go home the same day, or stay overnight in hospital for monitoring.
 In order to go home, patients must have minimal medical comorbidity, have good support at home, and must feel comfortable recovering outside of the hospital.
 If Dr. Andrade or the patient have any reservations about having the procedure on an outpatient basis, they are kept overnight in hospital for monitoring.
 All patients who have their full abdominoplasty in Dr. Andrade’s accredited outpatient surgicenter are kept in the clinic until they are able to walk and void independently.
 They are then assessed at home the evening of surgery and the following morning.
 A registered nurse also does a third visit on the second day after surgery to help with dressing care and showering.
 We receive very positive feedback from our patients about these private in-home nursing assessments, and they are all included in the cost of surgery.

-Most patients are up walking within several hours after surgery, with the abdomen flexed slightly to take tension off the incision.
-The following day patients may perform their own activities of daily living.
+Most patients are up walking within several hours after surgery, leaning forward slightly to take tension off the abdomen and the incision.
+The following day patients may perform their own activities of daily living as tolerated.
 Most patients are candidates for a “drainless tummy tuck” but if wound drains are inserted, they are often removed within 3-5 days after surgery.
 Wound drainage can remain elevated in some patients for a longer period, especially if they are too active following the operation.
 A stretchy compression garment called a “binder” is worn on the abdomen for 3 weeks, to decrease fluid accumulation and swelling.
 Heavy lifting or vigorous exercise involving the abdominal muscles for should be avoided for 4-6 weeks following surgery.
 A scar reduction program will be recommended by Dr. Andrade.

 Benefits and Risks